zacharysalloum/zacharysalloum.github.io/index.md

   <div class="stat"><div class="num">$600</div><div class="label">total build cost</div></div>
 </div>

-The inspiration was that first Ender 3.
-It taught me a lot about additive manufacturing, but it was inconsistent — prints weren't always dimensionally accurate, and it couldn't reliably run above 60mm/s.
-I wanted something that fixed that, with a bigger build volume too.
-I looked at what I liked about the Creality CR-10 (its huge build volume) and the Prusa i3 MK3s (its print quality), borrowed the strengths of each, and engineered around their weaknesses.
+My Ender 3 printer was often inconsistent.
+The finished prints were not always dimensionally accurate, and the printer could not reliably operate at speeds above 60mm/s.
+I worked to create a custom 3D printer that addresses all these issues, while having a larger build volume.
+My initial design took inspiration from several popular models of 3D printers, including the Creality CR-10 and Prusa i3 MK3s.
+I looked to replicate the CR-10's massive build volume and capture the excellent print quality of the Prusa i3.
+To do this, I borrowed strengths from each machine's design, while engineering new solutions to their weaknesses.

 <div class="body-grid" markdown="1">

 <div class="constraints-col" markdown="1">
 ### Constraints

-- $1,000 total budget for everything
+- $1,000 total budget
-- No mill, lathe, or CNC access — every custom part had to be 3D printed
+- No mill, lathe, or CNC access
-- Target: 100mm/s at ±0.5mm, or ±0.2mm at 50mm/s
+- 100mm/s at ±0.1mm, ±0.05mm at 50mm/s
-- Needed a screen showing live print time and temperature, so it stayed easy to use
+- Maintain benchmark ease-of-use

 </div>